MarkusHarnusek/markusharnusek.github.io/doc/scripts.md

 ### Deploy

 The `deploy` script is used to copy the website and backend files into separate deployment folders, creating a static deployed state of the project.
 This allows for a clear separation between the development and deployment environments.
 The script can be used for both the initial setup and for updating the deployment state.

+### Create database

+The `create_db` script is used to create the sqlite3 database, create all necessary tables and fill it with default values.